 "He has the highest level of integrity you could ever want," and is intelligent, as well as "both passionate and humble," said Cromwell, adding with reference to his Angel porfolio, "If I had 20 CEOs like him, all I'd ever do is attend board meetings."

-The company was founded as BancVue in Austin in 2003 by Don Shafer, prior Krajicek business acquaintance.
+The company was founded as BancVue in Austin in 2003 by Don Shafer, a prior Krajicek business acquaintance.
 Shafer had earlier been with Goldleaf, a Nashville- and Atlanta-based bank technology and web development company that was eventually bought by Jack Henry.
 Goldleaf was originally Private Business.

 "Kasasa" was previously the name of one of the company's product lines.
 Along with the Riverside transaction, the word was simultaneously adopted as the company's official name.
 "Kasasa" was made-up and tested among consumers, and found to be highly likable, said Krajicek.